cloudflare/cloudflare-docs/products/cloudflare-one/src/content/glossary/index.md

 ## DNS over HTTPS

 With [DNS over HTTPS](/connections/connect-devices/agentless/dns-over-https) (DoH), DNS queries and responses are encrypted, and they are sent via the HTTP or HTTP/2 protocols.
-Like [DoT](#DoT), DoH ensures that attackers can't forge or alter DNS traffic.
+Like [DNS over TLS](#dns-over-tls), DoH ensures that attackers can't forge or alter DNS traffic.
 DoH traffic looks like other HTTPS traffic – e.g. normal user-driven interactions with websites and web apps – from a network administrator's perspective.

 ## DoH subdomain